tuxuser/monsieurcc-patch/README.md

 * apktool (>= 2.6.0) (https://ibotpeaches.github.io/Apktool/install/)
 * apksigner
 * zipalign
-* keytool (optional, only needed if you want to create own signing key)

 `apksigner` and `zipalign` are part of the Android SDK, for recent Ubuntu/Debian distros they're contained in package `google-android-build-tools-installer`.